Frequently Asked Questions

 Are you an accredited college?

-Charis Bible College (CBC) is unaccredited .
+Charis Bible College (Charis) is unaccredited .
 We are a practical training school.
 Many attend to answer a call from God and prepare for ministry.
 Others come just to develop their own personal relationship with the Lord.
-CBC offers the ideal environment for transformation, as your mind is renewed by the Word of God.
+Charis offers the ideal environment for transformation as your mind is renewed by the Word of God.
 For some, this two-year commitment has restored their lives and their faith.
 For some, it has been the beginning of a new adventure with God.
 And for others, it has been the discovery of God’s call on their lives.
-If God is calling you to CBC, be obedient and take the first step to fulfilling your God-given destiny.
+If God is calling you to Charis, be obedient and take the first step to fulfilling your God-given destiny.

 Since Charis is an unaccredited college, what will I receive at the end of my 2nd year?